opengovernment/opengovernment-install/README.md

 This repository contains OpenGovernment install scripts for various platforms.
-Right now we only support an Ubuntu 10.10 install.
+Right now we only support an Ubuntu 11.04 or 10.10 install.

 To use the scripts:

-1. Start with a copy of Ubuntu 10.10.
+1. Start with a copy of Ubuntu 11.04.
 The scripts were tested on clean installs of [Ubuntu server](http://www.ubuntu.com/server/get-ubuntu/download) in a virtual machine using [VirtualBox](http://www.virtualbox.org/).
 VirtualBox is free, works great, and runs under Windows, OS X, and Linux.
 [VMWare](http://www.vmware.com/) would work fine, too, if you prefer that.

 2. The scripts do have one prerequisite: git.
 And if you want to download a read-write copy of your own fork of opengovernment, you will need to [exchange ssh keys](http://help.github.com/linux-key-setup/) between github and your new Ubuntu machine before you run the script.